scottchen10/rcrover/README.md

 ### 2. Install PlatformIO

-Install PlatformIO IDE in your code editor (VSCode recommended).
+Install PlatformIO IDE in your code editor (VSCode recommended) and open the repository.

-3. Upload the Firmware
+### 3. Upload the Firmware

     Connect your Arduino Nano via USB.